 Trial fit the center vent fascia.
 If necessary, massage the notches until the fit is satisfactory.

-Cut all four tabs from the new vent fascia.
-Cut at an angle and then break the tabs off.
+Cut all four tabs from the new vent fascia. (red arrows photograph below) Cut at an angle and then break the tabs off.
 File the edges flat.
 Take your time on this as some of this work will be visible when installed.

 Completed vent (without tabs) should look professional.
-Arrows indicate the position of the old tabs.
+Red arrows photograph below indicate the position of the old tabs.

 Fit modified center vent to vent opening.
 If done properly, vent should install with a minimum amount of force.

 Preliminary fit revealed a potential problem.
-The notches could be seen from the top and bottom of the new center vent. (arrows).
+The notches could be seen from the top and bottom of the new center vent. (red arrows photograph below).
 This was not a huge problem, it was hardly noticeable, however I considered it unsatisfactory.
 Note that this might not be a problem for later Jaguars equipped with the wood veneer dashboard.

-Examination of the old and new vent fascia's revealed that the old vent fascia has a slightly larger "lip" than the new part. (arrows).
+Examination of the old and new vent fascia's revealed that the old vent fascia has a slightly larger "lip" than the new part. (red arrows).
 This lip is just large enough to cover the installation "notches" of the old vent.

-My solution was to apply black silicone caulk to the outer perimeter of the vent facia.
+My solution was to apply black silicone caulk to the outer perimeter of the vent fascia. (red arrow).

 Install vent fascia with caulk applied.
-Push vent in until there is an even bead of caulk pushed out from all sides. (arrows).
+Push vent in until there is an even bead of caulk pushed out from all sides. (red arrows photograph below).

 Wipe off excess caulk.
 Leave just enough to cover the installation notches at the top and bottom.
 Don't rush this process, the silicone dries slowly.
 However, when it dries you better be finished.